Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 ## Usage

-To use the module, follow the detailed steps documented in phases 1, 2, and 3 of the Accelerator.
-Here we cover come specifics to help with understanding.
+To use the starter module, follow the detailed steps documented in phases 1, 2, and 3 of the [Accelerator]({{< relref "/accelerator/userguide" >}}).
+Here we cover come specifics of this starter module.

 There are 3 sets of configuration that can be supplied to the accelerator to pre-configure it.